 The medium-sized BeeBatteryPack (16kWh–32kWh) is suitable for SMEs and the larger BeeBatteryPower (33kWh–200kWh) can provide storage for energy from industrial-scale PV and wind plants.

 The name, BeePlanet Factory, was chosen because “Be Planet” reflects the company’s commitment to environmentally friendly practices and “Bee”is a reminder of how beehives exemplify storage solutions and circular models.
-Based on environmental LCA (life cycle analysis), BeePlanet Factory estimates its products will save more than 4,200 kg of CO2 emissions
+Based on environmental LCA (life cycle analysis), BeePlanet Factory estimates its products will save more than 4,200 kg of CO2 emissions compared to manufacturing new batteries.

 The hardware components of the battery packs are made in Pamplona, where the startup is based.
 Most of the startup’s business is in Navarre and Catalonia, where it operates through its partner Becquel, which takes care of engineering and installation throughout the region.
 The batteries can be connected to solar or wind installations in less than an hour.